EbookFoundation/thoth-wiki/Thoth_Works.md

 Weight of the book.
 Automatically converted from oz to g or vice versa if the conversion box is ticked.

-By cicking Edit, publication details can be edited.
+By cicking `Edit`, publication details can be edited.

-By clicking View, Locations and Prices can be added via the [[Publications|Thoth_Publications]] page.
+By clicking `View`, Locations and Prices can be added via the [[Publications|Thoth_Publications]] page.

-By clicking Remove, publications can be removed.
+By clicking `Remove`, publications can be removed.

 ## Languages

-Click **Add Language** to add a new language.
+Click `Add Language` to add a new language.

 ### Language Code